An1onegit/Projet_transverse/README.md

-# 🎮 2D Python Game with Physics and Graphics
+# 🎮 Bear's Fishing Empire

 ## 📖 Project Overview
-Welcome to our **2D Python Game** project! 🎉 This project was developed as part of a school assignment to create a fun and interactive 2D game using **Python**.
+Welcome to our **Bear's Fishing Empire** project! 🎉 This project was developed as part of a school assignment to create a fun and interactive 2D game using **Python**.
 The game features physics mechanics and engaging graphics to deliver an entertaining experience for players.

 ## 🚀 Features
 - 🌀 Realistic 2D physics for immersive gameplay
 - 🎨 Custom-designed graphics and animations
 - 🎵 Optional sound effects and music
-- 🕹️ Multiple levels of increasing difficulty

 ## 🛠️ Technologies Used
 - **Python** 🐍